nitzanlab/Annotatability/README.md

 adata.obsp['connectivities']=sp.csr_matrix(connectivities_graph)
 ```
 Note: 'alpha' can be adjusted.<br />
-For visualization (UMAP) of the trainability-aware graph you can use the following functions:
+For visualization of the trainability-aware graph you can use the following functions:

 ```
 sc.tl.umap(adata)
 sc.pl.umap(adata, color='conf')
 ```
-Pay attention that using sc.pp.neighbors(adata) will store the neighbors graph in adata.obsp['connectivities'] instead of the trainability-aware graph.
+Notice that using sc.pp.neighbors(adata) will store the neighbors graph in adata.obsp['connectivities'] instead of the trainability-aware graph.
 ## Running the tests